iamPMV259/mderank-keyphrases-extraction/README.md

 2. **Prepare the data**:
    - Compress the `data` directory into a ZIP file.
-   - Upload the ZIP file to your Kaggle environment.
+   - Upload the ZIP file to Kaggle input.

 3. **Run the Notebook**:
    - Open the `mderank-test.ipynb` notebook on Kaggle.